-I. Statement of Interest
+I. Interest of Amici

-Amici are attorneys and longtime leaders in the lesbian, gay, bisexual, and transgender ("LGBT") movement, with experience and expertise in achieving social transformation and advancing rights and inclusion.
-They believe it is a particular obligation of courts to carefully scrutinize measures that exclude or harm those who are vulnerable, stigmatized, and underrepresented by the political system.
+Amici are attorneys and longtime leaders in the LGBT movement, with experience and expertise in achieving social transformation and advancing rights and inclusion.
+They believe courts have a particular obligation to carefully scrutinize measures that exclude or harm those who are vulnerable, stigmatized, and underrepresented by the political system.

 Shannon Minter is the Legal Director of the National Center for Lesbian Rights (NCLR), one of the nation's leading advocacy organizations for lesbian, gay, bisexual, and transgender people.
-Minter was lead counsel for same-sex couples in the landmark California marriage equality case which held that samesex couples have the fundamental right to marry and that laws that discriminate based on sexual orientation are inherently discriminatory and subject to the highest level of constitutional scrutiny.
+Minter was lead counsel for some same-sex couples in the landmark California marriage equality case which held that same-sex couples have the fundamental right to marry and that laws that discriminate based on sexual orientation are inherently discriminatory and subject to the highest level of constitutional scrutiny.
 In re Marriage Cases, 43 Cal 4th 757 (Cal.
 2008).
 Minter was also NCLR's lead attorney in Christian Legal Society v.
 Martinez, 561 U.S. 661 (2010), a U.S. Supreme Court decision upholding student group policies prohibiting discrimination based on sexual orientation and gender identity, and rejecting the argument that such policies violated a student group's rights to freedom of speech, religion, and association.
 NCLR represented Hastings Outlaw, an LGBTQ student group who intervened to help defend the nondiscrimination policy.
+Minter was also counsel for same-sex couples from Tennessee in Obergefell v.
+Hodges, 576 U.S. 644 (2015).

 In 2009, Minter was named a "California Lawyer of the Year" by California Lawyer.
-In 2008, he was named among six "Lawyers of the Year" by Lawyers USA and among "California's Top 100 Lawyers" by the legal publication The Daily Journal.
+In 2008, he was named among six "Lawyers of the Year" by Lawyers USA and among "California's

+Top 100 Lawyers" by the legal publication The Daily Journal.
 He also received the 2008 Dan Bradley Award from the National Gay and Lesbian Bar Association for outstanding work in marriage cases and was the recipient of the Cornell Law School Exemplary Public Service Award.

 In 2005, Minter was one of 18 people to receive the Ford Foundation's "Leadership for a Changing World" award.
 In 2004, he was awarded an Honorary Degree from the City University of New York School of Law for his advocacy on behalf of same-sex couples and their families.
-Minter has also received the Anderson Prize Foundation's "Creating Change Award" by the National Gay and Lesbian Task Force and the Distinguished National Service Award from GAYLAW, the bar association for LGBTQ lawyers, law students, and legal professionals in Washington, D.C., Cornell Law School's Exemplary Public Service Award, the Unity Award from Bay Area Lawyers for Individual Freedom, the Advocacy Award from the San Francisco Bar Association, and the Justice Award from Equality California.
+Minter has also received the Anderson Prize Foundation's "Creating Change Award" by the National Gay and Lesbian Task Force and the Distinguished National Service Award from GAYLAW, the bar association for LGBTQ lawyers, law students, and legal professionals in Washington, D.C., Cornell Law School's Exemplary Public Service Award, the Unity Award from Bay Area Lawyers for Individual Freedom, the Advocacy Award from the San Francisco Bar Association, the Justice Award from Equality California, and the Gerald B. Roemer award from DOJ Pride.